div

 The old value of the flags.

 There are two abort flags: _WRITE_ABORT_MSG and _CALL_REPORTFAULT. _WRITE_ABORT_MSG determines whether a helpful text message is printed when a program is abnormally terminated.
-The message states that the application has requested the runtime to terminate it in an unusual way and suggests that the user contact the application support team for more information.
+The message states that the application has called the abort function.
 The default behavior is to print the message. _CALL_REPORTFAULT, if set, specifies that a Watson crash dump is generated and reported when abort is called.
 By default, crash dump reporting is enabled in non-DEBUG builds.

 Routine